 As Congress considers the reauthorization of the Higher Education Opportunity Act (P.L.
 110-315), the challenges facing our nation's economy, most notably the skills shortage, must be central to these debates.
 Our nation's higher education system must become more responsive to the evolving demands of an ever more competitive global economy.
 Too many employers report a shortage of qualified workers, while university and college graduates burdened with tremendous debt are unable to find work related to their fields of study.
 This calls for a major realignment of our nation's higher education policies.
-The forthcoming reauthorization process will provide Congress a critically important opportunity to achieve this vision for investing in America's workforce.
+The forthcoming reauthorization process will provide Congress a critically important opportunity to achieve this vision for investing in America's workforce by ensuring affordable and accessible postsecondary opportunities for every learner.